sjtalkar/sjtalkar.github.io/index.md

 ![First Picture](https://github.com/sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/blob/main/Pictures%20for%20Readme/Picture1.png)

 It's not until we induce an action that a job is triggered and the data is processed.

+Let's take the task of reading a file.
+Inferring schema involves:
+-Knowing column names
+-Knowing the type of the data in the column
+-Knowing if the column contains null

 When loading data for instance, using Parquet file saves on Inferring Schema.
-Number of job when reading a Parquet files is typically 0 beacuse of the meta data available.
-For that matter, using JSON files saves on one job (so does not infer the schema for data types but can infer column names since those are keys).
+Number of jobs when reading a Parquet files is typically 0 because of the meta data available intrinsically in Parquet files.
+For that matter, using JSON files saves on one job (column names and structure  are i the keys, but data types and nulls need to be inferred).
-When the data has to be physically touched - that's when an Executoe needs to rool up it's sleeve and get to work - to accomplish a Job.
+When the data has to be physically touched - that's when an Executor needs to roll up it's sleeve and get to work - to accomplish a Job.

-For operations such as select, withColumns, map and other transforations seen below, things are kept on hold until an action demanding data is called such as show, count, collect (DANGER!!) and save.
+For operations such as select, withColumns, map and other transforations seen above, things are kept on hold until an action demanding data is called such as show, count, collect (DANGER!!) and save.

+>Aside on Parquet
+>About Parquet => (with METADATA Files!)
+•	Free & Open Source.
+•	A Column-Oriented data store
+•	Increased query performance over row-based data stores.
+•	Provides efficient data compression.
+•	Designed for performance on large data sets.
+•	Supports limited schema evolution.
+•	Is a splittable "file format".

-#### Setting up the spark session to get things going
+#### Let's DIVE in : Setting up the spark session to get things going
 The Azure Databricks environment provides us with a Spark session - the object is named "spark".
 Spark contexts can be created within a Spark session to work with Resilient Distributed Datasets.
-TO read and load data we use the Spark session object.
+To read and load data we use the Spark session object.
 In a notebook you can create a Spark session with:

 ```python
 from pyspark.sql import SparkSession